benjifisher/arachne/README.md

 9. (Vagrant only): edit /etc/hosts on the VM so that the site can eat its own output.
 Or modify settings.php.
 See https://www.drupal.org/node/811406

-Soon, I will have to automate some of these steps.
+Steps 1-4 and 9 are now handled by Ansible.
+Soon, I will have to automate some of the remaining steps.